Kloudless/file-picker/README.md

   completed.
 Please migrate to using `'sync'` instead for similar behavior with a guarantee that the copy is successful.

-  The Kloudless File Picker will fire the `error` event when the copy operation is not completely successful.
+  The Kloudless File Picker will fire the `error` event if the copy operation is not completely successful.

 * `upload_location_account` : string